-- Use it as you would plain vinegar in dressings for salads or cooked vegetables, in marinades and vinegar-based sauces.
+- Use it as you would plain vinegar in dressings for salads, in marinades for meat or tofu, and vinegar-based sauces.

 Final note: As with any herbal remedy, please consult with your healthcare professional before using purchased or homemade cider-vinegar tonic on a regular basis.
 Vinegar, and perhaps some of the herbal constituents, may interact with prescription medications or have negative effects on some health conditions.